-A few weeks ago I paid a visit to Baylor Chapman, at her gorgeous floral studio Lila B. Design.
+A few weeks ago, I paid a visit to Baylor Chapman, at her gorgeous floral studio Lila B. Design.
 While I’ve written about her shop before (you can read it here), this time I’m writing about the building across the street.
-Yep, it’s the giant green one which you can see out of her storefront window.

-Can you imagine?
-Living in this super cool building?
-Walking across the street to go to work?
+Can you imagine living in this fantastic historic building and walking across the street to go to work?
 Yes, Baylor leads a charmed life.

-Not only is the building old and beautiful, but once you walk through the gates it’s paradise.
+Not only is the building itself stunning, but once you walk through the gates it’s as if you’ve landed in paradise.

-Remember in the Wizard of Oz, when Dorothy’s house finally landed from inside the whirling tornado?
-When she opened the door and everything was in color?
+Remember in the Wizard of Oz, when Dorothy’s house finally ejected from the whirling tornado, and when she opened the door everything was in color?
 Well, that’s what happens when you walk through the gate of the Box Factory.

-After running across a very hectic Folsom street (trying not to get run over by the whizzing traffic) you open the door and this is what you see….
+After running across a very hectic Folsom street (trying not to get run over by the whizzing traffic) you open the door, and this is what you see – Paradise!

-And surrounding this seating area is a vibrant garden filled with lush plantings with artistic touches throughout.
-See for yourself!
+Surrounding this seating area is a vibrant garden filled with lush plantings and artistic touches.

 This discreet marker lies in the middle of the garden.